OpenWaterFoundation/owf-learn-python/mkdocs-project/docs/dev-tasks/creating-venv/creating-venv.md

-# Development Tasks / Creating a Virtual Environment
+# Development Task / Creating a Virtual Environment

 Virtual environments are a newer approach that install Python packages into a virtual environment folder so that the installation of add-on Python packages does not